nittapp/NITTComplaintPortal/readme.md

 We have language binding in JS.
 You can view code examples in the dark area to the right.

 This example API documentation page was created with [Slate](https://github.com/lord/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

+# Setup
+  To get it running, install docker and docker-compose on your host machine and run `LE_DIR=./certs docker-compose -f docker-compose.yml up` from inside the project directory.
+The app will now be available from https://0.0.0.0:80

 # Complaints